NathanKr/simple-github-actions-ci-cd-pipline/README.md

 I all ready have a workflow which invokes unit test - <a href='#ref1'>[1]</a> and a workflow that deploy a private repo on vps - <a href='#ref3'>[3]</a> but it does not handles issues like installing depencies , compiling and stop\start the process .
 All will be done in this repository using a github actions workflow

 <h2>Installation</h2>
+<h3>Github actions secrets</h3>
 Set VPS_IP and VPS_CICD_PRIVATE_KEY as in <a href='#ref3'>[3]</a>

+<h3>VPS</h3>
+i concentrate here on ci \ cd pipline thus assume the VPS is configured such that it was all ready able to run the workflow at least once .
+Thus : user cicd exist , node\npm is installed , ngnix is ok and so on

 <h2>Usage</h2>